-INTERNAL_SIZE_T prev_size; /* Size of previous chunk (if free). */ INTERNAL_SIZE_T size; /* Size in bytes, including overhead. */
+INTERNAL_SIZE_T mchunk_prev_size; /* Size of previous chunk (if free). */ INTERNAL_SIZE_T mchunk_size; /* Size in bytes, including overhead. */

 structmalloc_chunk* fd;/* double links -- used only if free. */ structmalloc_chunk* bk;